szorowi1/szorowi1.github.io/README.md

 # szorowi1.github.io

-The personal academic website for Sam Zorowitz.
+The academic website for Sam Zorowitz.

 This project is hosted on GitHub Pages using [Jekyll](https://jekyllrb.com/) and [academicpages](https://github.com/academicpages/academicpages.github.io).